|

 from the renowned fairs of the

-Southern Highland Craft Guild to the world
+Southern Highland Craft Guild to

 Asheville is also a major medical center.
 Modern hospitals and numerous